KevinNourian/Titanic/README.md

 # Goal
-My goal is to get a high score on the Spaceship Titanic competition.
+My goal is to get a score above 79 on the Kaggles's Spaceship Titanic competition.

-# Notebooks Folder
+# Project Folder
-This folder contains the various versions of this project.
+This folder contains 6 notebooks related to this project:
+1. Overview
+2. EDA
+3. Feature Engineering
+4. Missing Data Imputation
+5. Machine Learning
+6. Conclusions

 # Technical Requirements
 1. Exploratory data analysis